novatron-fusion/LabVIEW-JSON-Schema-Generator/README.md

 ## Development
 The library is currently developed in Labview 2023 (64bit).

-Required VIPM packages:
+Required VIPM packages: see required-packages.vipc
-- JSONtext

 ## License